-The University of California, Davis in partnership with the Frozen Food Foundation conducted a study that revealed that frozen fruit and vegetables are most often nutritionally equal to and some cases better than their fresh counterparts!
+The University of California, Davis, in partnership with the Frozen Food Foundation, conducted a study that revealed that frozen fruit and vegetables are most often nutritionally equal to and, in some cases, better than their fresh counterparts!

-By freezing your favorite fruits and veggies you are pushing natures pause button which helps each of us save money and enjoy our favorite fruits and veggies year-round.
+By freezing your favorite fruits and veggies, you are pushing nature's pause button, which helps you save money and enjoy your favorite fruits and veggies year-round.

-I have found that having a stocked freezer saves us so much time and stress.
-I don't feel like we have to run out and grab something for dinner or worry about what I am going to prepare.
-I have all of our favorites stocked in the freezer and can buy them when they are the best price.
+We don't have to run out and grab something for dinner or worry about what I will prepare.
+I have all of our favorites stocked in the freezer and can buy them when they are at peak freshness and the best price.

-- Frozen corn
+- Frozen Corn Kernels

-- Cream cheese
+- Cream Cheese

-- Salt and pepper
+- Salt and Pepper

 You can easily double or triple this recipe depending on how big of a feast you are serving.